klugerama/webmin-dnsmasq/README.md

 ## Errors
 If any errors are found in the saved configuration, a box will show at the top of the page listing the details of the discovered issue.
 This contains the name of the option, the configuration file it is found in, and which line contains the offending error.
 If a required parameter is missing, or if there is something wrong with the specified value for that parameter, a short description will identify the issue.

-To correct the error, you have three options:
+To address the error, you have four options:
 ### 1. Fix the value
 Clicking on any text in the error row will take you to the relevant settings page for that option, and (hopefully) provide you with more information regarding how to fix the problem.
 For list items, the appropriate edit dialog will pop up for that item.

+For items that with an unrecognized parameter, clicking the text has no effect.
 #### Manual editing
 Alternatively, there is a button to edit the option in the file editor.
 Clicking "Manual Edit" to the right of the error will take to the file editor, and put the cursor on the relevant line.
 #### File permissions